There are multiple reasons why the plan for the Brooklyn Maritime District has to be discarded.

 The waterfront plan for Columbia Street in Brooklyn will create a privatization of Brooklyn's most valuable asset.
 Three massive developments are set to form a wall of high-end residential buildings.
 They will block views and access for the rest of the community, but more importantly, the new residents of these towers will deny waterfront activations in the vicinity that they believe may be disruptive, thus greatly limiting the potential of the space.

-The Proposed Development in Brooklyn Shows the Privatization of the Columbia Waterfront
+The Privatization of the Columbia Waterfront

 The current proposal for this area is deeply flawed and should be denied at all costs because of the devastation it would cause to the community.
-Privatization at this level will destroy any semblance of vibrancy that currently exists on the waterfront and would extend into the surrounding local neighborhoods.

 The rendering below shows a massive development of oversized towers that would obliterate the sense of connection between historic Brooklyn neighborhoods and the waterfront.
 You can see how these buildings block the community behind them from the water.

-The streets are to be lined with tall towers with generic modern facades.
+The streets are lined with tall towers with bland, generic, modern facades.
 These buildings create an illusion of a giant wall that disconnects Brooklyn neighborhoods from the waterfront.
 What is needed here is a more porous design that does not create this heavy wall effect but rather that invites people from surrounding neighborhoods to flow toward the waterfront, not feel blocked or divided from it.
 What is needed here is a residential area with character that preserves and celebrates the essence of the neighborhood, not bulldozes over it.

-Battery Park City high rise buildings privatize the waterfront promenade
+Battery Park City high rise buildings privatize the waterfront promenade and soulless streets

 Hong Kong